 This guide doesn't cover larger portable power stations, which weigh as much as 50 pounds and can output hundreds of watts—the type of thing you'd want for off-grid living, car camping, or fieldwork.
-We're currently testing power banks like this for a new guide.
+You can read about those in our separate guide.

 How we picked

 To find the most popular power banks that include AC outlets, we scanned the top results on Amazon, Google Shopping, and major retailers like Target and REI.
 We also considered models recommended by news outlets like the Verge, Popular Science, Forbes, and Lifewire.